 Function Options Description Bar Width Specify the line width, from 1 to 300 points.
 Color Choose a color for the bar.
 Direction Choose Horizontal or Vertical.
 Transparent Check this box to make the background text or image visible through the bar.
 Stamp Click on the s stamp to be used.
 To create a new stamp, click New.
 The Stamp Edit screen appears, allowing you to create a new stamp using the line, pencil, square, ellipse, and color tools.
 To add the stamp to the collection, click Add.
-To close the screen, choose Close from the File menu. changes, clic stamp, leavin mp, select it and then click Edit.
-After making your k Save.
-You have the option to save the stamp as a new ig the original intact, or to overwrite the existing stamp. screen, choose Close from the File menu.
-To delete a stamp, select it and then click Delete.
-When the confirmation message displays, click Yes.
-Cursor Change Click on the cursor shape to be used. displays allov square, ellips ew cursor image, click New.
+To close the screen, choose Close from the File menu.
+To edit a stamp, select it and then click Edit.
+After making your changes, click Save.
+You have the option to save the stamp as a new stamp, leaving the original intact, or to overwrite the existing stamp.
+To close the screen, choose Close from the File menu. tamp, select it and then click Delete.
+When the message displays, click Yes.
+Cursor Change Click on the o cursor shape to be used. displays allow square, ellips ew cursor image, click New.
 The Cursor Edit screen ving you to create a new cursor using the line, pencil, e, and color tools.
 To add the cursor to the collection, close the screen, choose Close from the File menu. changes, clic cursor image sor, select it and then click Edit.
 After making your k Save.
-You have the option to save the cursor as a new , leaving the original intact, or to overwrite the existing ose the screen, choose Close from the File menu. ursor, select it and then click Delete.
+You have the option to save the cursor as a new , leaving the original intact, or to overwrite the existing use the screen, choose Close from the File menu. ursor, select it and then click Delete.
 When the message displays, click Yes.
-Sound o to choose the desired .wav file.
+Sound to to choose the desired .wav file.
 After selecting the file, o test the sound, click the Play button.

-Function Options Description Spotlight Width Specify the line width, from 1 to 300 points.
+Function Options Description Spot light Width Specify the line width, from 1 to 300 points.
 Color Choose a color for the bar.
 Transparent Check this box to make the background text or image visible through the spotlight.
-Screen Clear No options a vailable.
-Key Macro Enter up to 16 characters, including combinations such as Ctrl + A, in the Key to Enter field.
-The Backspace and Delete keys are also recorded.
-After entering the desired key, press Enter.
-Click the Delete All button to clear the current key assignment.
-Note: Although you can save multiple sets of key assignments, only one key set can be active at a time.
-Click the Enter button to save more than one set of key assignments.
+Clear Screen No options a vailable.
+Key Enter up to 16 characters, including combinations s the Key to Enter field.
+The Backspace and Delete k recorded.
+After entering the desired key, press Ent Click the Del ete All button to clear the current key assignment. one key set o igh you can save multiple sets of key assignments, only can be active at a time.
+Click the Enter button to save ne set of key assignments.